 Ultimately, Netgear’s Nighthawk R6700 is a fast and powerful wireless router for home and office use alike.
 It provides a stable signal that covers plenty of space and offers gigabit speeds to boot.
-This makes it ideal for gaming and streaming HD quality content, or just if you intend to have multiple devices connected wirelessly.
+This makes it ideal for gaming and streaming HD quality content, or just if you intend on having multiple devices connected wirelessly.

-- Unstable firmware – Netgear’s stock firmware has proven to be quite unreliable when dealing with heavy workloads, resulting in random connection dropping, unstable signal etc. This is an issue that may easily be fixed by Netgear in the future, but until then, users who want to get the most out of the Nighthawk’s powerful hardware will have to resort to custom firmware for now.
+- Unstable firmware – Netgear’s stock firmware has proven to be quite unreliable when dealing with heavy workloads, resulting in random connection dropping, unstable signal, etc. This is an issue that may easily be fixed by Netgear in the future, but until then, users who want to get the most out of the Nighthawk’s powerful hardware will need to make use of custom firmware for now.

 - Unusual design – While this is not necessarily a downside and some would actually find it to be a good thing, there’s no denying that the Nighthawk’s bending sides are quite conspicuous, which may not always be a good thing.
 Granted, it looks powerful and futuristic, but some users may prefer their routers in a more minimalistic package.

 - Firmware is not the best and can negatively affect Wi-Fi signal